Anotherblock/contracts-v2/README.md

 #### feature branches

-feature branches are creating every time a new feature, bug fix or upgrade must be developped. feature branches are creating from `dev` branch. feature branches naming convention is `abXXX-featName` where XXX is the Linear Ticket ID and featName is a brief feature description. a feature branch can be merge to `dev` _only if all required units tests have been conducted and passed_ and after approval from relevant stakeholders that the feature, bug fix or upgrade will be fit for deployement on mainnet.
+feature branches are created every time a new feature, bug fix or upgrade must be developped. feature branches are created from `dev` branch. feature branches naming convention is `abXXX-featName` where XXX is the Linear Ticket ID and featName is a brief feature description. a feature branch can be merge to `dev` _only if all required units tests have been conducted and passed_ and after approval from relevant stakeholders that the feature, bug fix or upgrade will be fit for deployement on mainnet.